 - These sheet masks from Klairs are also very soothing, but they also focus on moisturizing your skin.
 The masks contain more clinically proven ingredients, like hyaluronic acid.
 If you have dry and slightly irritated skin, try these!
 If you struggle with red and irritated skin, try the one above from Mario Badescu instead.

 - Our FAVORITE is this calm cream from Dr. Schrammek, it’s made especially for people with rosacea.
 It’s a little expensive, $65, but if you can afford it it’s worth it.
 Dr. Schrammek products were originally made decades ago for people with severe skin issues going through medical treatments, in need of some safe and nourishing products to use after.
 And let’s just say; the rumor of these great products got viral.
-And this at a time where there were no social media!
+And this was at a time when there were no social media!

-(Extra tips for troubled skin)
+(Extra skincare tips for troubled skin)

 A little off-topic, but if you struggle with irritated and red skin, you will LOVE Dr. Schrammek.
 This tinted moisturizer/blemish balm is calming, nourishing, and removes redness.
 You could literally go to sleep with it.
 It’s regulating and lightweight.
-Downside; not many shades to chose from.
+Downside; not many shades to choose from.

 If you struggle with bad acne or very oily skin, you should stay away from cream make-up, and try this mineral foundation powder from Jane Iredale instead, it’s a fantastic product and as a BIG PLUS, it contains 20-25 SPF which is great for people with oily/acne-prone skin who usually struggles with sunscreens.
 It’s probably the best (and only?) makeup product out there that won’t break out your acne-prone face.

-STEP 5 – Apply serums of your choice, everyday
+Apply serums of your choice, everyday

 Serums are a thin formula that penetrates deep into your skin.
 This is a must-have.
 For instance, if you want to use an anti-age product, you should always choose an anti-age serum over an anti-age cream.

 Creams aren’t able to penetrate your skin in the same way as serums.
 Creams are more like a temporary thing.
 They just sit on your surface.
-However creams are still important since they protect your skin against pollination, free radicals, and sun rays.
+However, creams are still important since they protect your skin against pollination, free radicals, and sun rays.
 And, they make your skin look healthy.